State Legislators Grill DMV Officials About Long Lines

 “We want to make sure that, from now on, that Californians don’t have to wait eight hours in line to get their driver’s license,” said Ting.
 “That’s absolutely unacceptable.
 We want to see changes happen immediately.”

-The DMV blames the longer than usual lines on customers applying for the new federal compliant Real ID.
+The DMV blames the longer than usual lines on customers applying for the new federally compliant Real ID.

-On July 1st, the DMV received $16 million to fund increased office hours and staffing in order toat cut down on wait times.
+On July 1st, the DMV received $16 million to fund increased office hours and staffing in order to cut down on wait times.

 In the weeks that followed, the average wait in the bay area increased 48 percent compared to July of last year.